 Researchers are assessing the ability of environmental chemicals including pesticides, mycotoxins, ethanol, and endocrine-acting chemicals to perturb the neurological, metabolic, and reproductive development of offspring.
 Scientists include Helmut Zarbl, Lauren Aleksunes, Dipak Sarkar, Lori White, Troy Roepke, Sally Radovick, Phoebe Stapleton, Mehmet Uzumcu, Andy Babwah, Emily Barrett, Zorimar Rivera-Nunez, Shuo Xiao, and Gloria Dominguez Bello.

 Carcinogenesis & Epigenetics

 Active research seeks to identify the influence of epigenetics, circadian rythym on cancer susceptibility, identify novel therapeutic agents, and characterize chemopreventive compounds.
-Scientists include Suzie Chen, CS Yang, Tony Kong, Bill Belden, Dipak Sarkar, Helmut Zarbl, Nanjoo Suh, and Wei-Xing Zong.
+Scientists include Suzie Chen, CS Yang, Tony Kong, William Belden, Dipak Sarkar, Helmut Zarbl, Nanjoo Suh, and Wei-Xing Zong.